-Under normal conditions the observatory summit standby generator has sufficient fuel for 18 hours of continuous operation at full load.
+Under normal conditions the Observatory summit standby generator has sufficient fuel for 18 hours of continuous operation at full load.
 With only two exceptions in over 10 years of operation, the longest power failures to date that WMKO has experienced at the summit have been less than 1 hour in duration.

-The worst-case conditions to be experienced by the instrument can be understood to occur under conditions where the observatory summit standby generator fails to start.
+The worst-case conditions to be experienced by the instrument can be understood to occur under conditions where the Observatory summit standby generator fails to start.
 In this case the CCR compressors and CCR heads will cease to operate, and within 30 minutes the dome UPS and computer room UPS will be exhausted resulting in a total instrument power failure for a further 30 minutes based on the majority of the worst case power failures to date.

-Because of the possibility of power failures, and also the necessity of disconnecting instruments from services during telescope reconfiguration, instruments should be designed so that power failures of up to 1 hour in duration affecting the electronics, glycol cooling and CCR systems will not result in permanent loss of performance or damage to the instrument's detectors or other components.
+Because of the possibility of power failures, and also the necessity of disconnecting instruments from services during telescope reconfiguration, instruments should be designed so that power failures of up to 1 hour in duration affecting the electronics, glycol cooling and CCR systems will not degrade the performance of the instrument or damage any components.
+It is highly desirable that the instrument tolerates the longest possible power failure duration.
+The limit of power failure duration is defined as the longest time that an instrument initially at operating temperature can go without power before maintenance procedures such as pumping are required to return to normal operation.